Industrial-AI-Research-Lab/SlideGuard/deploy/DEPLOY_CHECKLIST.md

       - From `deploy/`: `docker compose -f docker-compose.yml exec ui poetry run slideguard admin create -u admin -r admin`
   - **Eval**
     - Upload a small PDF and run an evaluation (expect a result JSON and rendered slide outputs).
+  - **Russian PDF reports**
+    - If Russian text renders as squares in the PDF report, ensure the runtime has a Cyrillic-capable font installed (the Docker image includes DejaVu fonts).
+    - If you need to force a specific font, set `SLIDEGUARD_REPORT_FONT_REGULAR` / `SLIDEGUARD_REPORT_FONT_BOLD` in `deploy/.env`.
   - **Langfuse**
     - Open your Langfuse project and confirm traces are arriving.